braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 ### Company billing data

-#### Usage across app groups
+#### Usage across workspaces

-This graph allows you to assess the total data point usage of a company by app group.
-This graph gives you the ability to assess how each app group is contributing to the company's data point usage.
+This graph allows you to assess the total data point usage of a company by workspace.
+This graph gives you the ability to assess how each workspace is contributing to the company's data point usage.

-![App Group Data Point Usage graph for two app groups][7]{: style="max-width:90%;"}
+![Workspace Data Point Usage graph for two workspaces][7]{: style="max-width:90%;"}

 #### Data point usage over time